djaus2/Soft-ata/README.md

 ## Roadmap

-- Implment the other capabilities in the Arduino app, etc
+- Implement the other capabilities in the Arduino app, etc
+- Azure IoT Hubconnectivity
 - _More:_ See the Blog post

 ------